readium/architecture/proposals/000-streamer-api.md

   * This can be used to replace an existing service, or to wrap it.
 * `copy() -> Publication.ServicesBuilder`
   * Copy the services builder.
-  * A `Publication` must copy its internal services builder and keep it private to avoid other components modifying it.
+  * A `Publication` must copy its internal services builder and keep it private to prevent other components from modifying it.

 #### `Publication.Parser` Interface

-Parses a `Publication` from its file representation.
+Parses a `Publication` from a file.

 ##### Methods

-* `parse(file: File, fetcher: Fetcher? = null, warnings: WarningLogger<Publication.Warning>? = null) -> Future<Publication.Builder?>`
+* `parse(file: File, fetcher: Fetcher, warnings: WarningLogger? = null) -> Future<Publication.Builder?>`
   * Constructs a `Publication.Builder` to build a `Publication` from its file representation.
-  * Returns `null` if the file format is not supported by this parser, or a `Publication.Parser.Error`.
+  * Returns `null` if the file format is not supported by this parser, or throws a localized error if the parsing fails.
   * `file: File`
-    * Path to the publication file on the file system.
+    * Path to the publication file.
-  * `fetcher: Fetcher? = null`
+  * `fetcher: Fetcher`
-    * Initial leaf fetcher which should be used to read the publication's resources, when provided.
+    * Initial leaf fetcher which should be used to read the publication's resources.
     * This can be used to:
       * support content protection technologies
-      * optimize known archive format opening, to avoid having each parser open a new handle to the archive, e.g. ZIP
-      * parse exploded archives or in archiving format unknown to the parser, e.g. RAR
+      * parse exploded archives or in archiving formats unknown to the parser, e.g. RAR
+    * If the file is not an archive, it will be reachable at the HREF `/publication.<file.format.fileExtension>`, e.g. with a PDF.
-  * `warnings: WarningLogger<Publication.Warning>? = null`
+  * `warnings: WarningLogger? = null`
     * Logger used to broadcast non-fatal parsing warnings.
-    * Can be used to report publication authoring mistakes, to warn users of potential rendering issue or help authors debug their publications.
+    * Can be used to report publication authoring mistakes, to warn users of potential rendering issues or help authors debug their publications.

-##### `Publication.Parser.Error` Enum

-* `Unavailable`
-  * Returned when the file is not reachable, either because it doesn't exist or reading it is forbidden.
-* `Corrupted`
-  * Returned when the file can't be parsed as the claimed format, preventing from building a `Publication`.

 ## Reference Guide (`r2-streamer`)

-The Streamer provides parsers for known publication formats and support content protection technologies.

 ### `Streamer` Class

 Opens a `Publication` using a list of parsers.

-This is the entry-point to the Streamer component.

 #### Constructor

 * `Streamer(/* see parameters below */)`
   * `parsers: List<Publication.Parser> = []`
-    * Parsers to use to open a publication, in addition of the default parsers.
+    * Parsers used to open a publication, in addition to the default parsers.
     * The provided parsers take precedence over the default parsers.
-    * This can be used to provide custom parsers, or a different configuration of default parsers.
+    * This can be used to provide custom parsers, or a different configuration for default parsers.
   * `ignoresDefaultParsers: Boolean = false`
-    * When `true`, only the parsers provided in `parsers` will be used.
+    * When `true`, only parsers provided in `parsers` will be used.
     * Can be used if you want to support only a subset of Readium's parsers.
   * `httpClient: HTTPClient? = default`
     * HTTP client used to perform any HTTP requests.